naextreblig/crescendo/README.md

 1. Clone the source code
 2. Open project on IDE (I used IntelliJ)
 3. Make sure all libraries are imported (imported HTMLUnit in my project) and maven imports
-4. Make sure that Google Cloud Vision API is properly set up on your end and is enabled for Google vision to work (THIS IS A MUST)
+4. Make sure you have google service key and google api authentication available on your local and path (THIS IS A MUST)
-  * make sure you have service key avaiable on your local and path
+5. Make sure that Google Cloud Vision API is properly setup on your end and all pre-requisites are enabled for Google vision to work (THIS IS A MUST)
-5. Build Yelp Scraper Application
+6. Build Yelp Scraper Application
-6. Run Application
+7. Run Application

 # Accessing my application